Being Travel Fit, in mind and body: The Definitive Guide

 - Balance yourself – Literally, practice balancing.
 The muscles used to stand tall start to deteriorate after 30 and approximately 1/3 adults over 65 take a serious fall each year (Mahoney 2018).
 If we do not actively strengthen our core muscles as part of our fitness routine, we become increasingly unstable.
 As a preventative measure against these types of falls, it is recommended to do balance exercises.

 - Cut sugar from your diet – Too much sugar in your diet is not good for your health.
 Most refined, added sugars in processed foods far exceed the amount of carbohydrates needed for the body to function properly, the excess of which lead to obesity and cardiovascular problems.
 For perspective, the American Heart Association recommends approximately 6 teaspoons of added sugars per day, and one standard can of pop can have upwards of 9 teaspoons.
 There are many ways to reduce sugar intake, including swapping out sweet treats like cookies and cakes for fruit, or seasoning foods with additional spices or extracts in place of sugar.
 Further still, several studies support the fact that the Mediterranean diet, which is primarily made up of wholesome, unprocessed foods, is one of the best diets to follow.
+Talk to your nutritionist about the nutrition plan that’s right for you.

 - Train your muscles – Muscles deteriorate at a rate of up to 5% per decade after the age of 30 when not exercised regularly; this is a condition called sarcopenia.
 Resistance training can counteract this deterioration.
 Read our article on Tips to Counter Age-related Muscle Loss for additional information on combating muscle loss.